 - Demonstrated leadership skills

-- A deep understanding of the issues affecting immigrant women
+- An understanding of the issues affecting immigrant women

-- A deep understanding of the Violence Against Women and Settlement & Integration Sectors
+- An understanding of the Violence Against Women and Settlement & Integration Sectors

 - A commitment of approximately 5 hours per month